oOo0oOo/leanclient/README.md

 ## Key Features

-- **Interact**: Query and change lean files.
+- **Interact**: Query and change lean files via the [LSP](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/)
-- **Thin wrapper**: Directly expose the [Lean Language Server](https://github.com/leanprover/lean4/tree/master/src/Lean/Server) via the [LSP](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/).
+- **Thin wrapper**: Directly expose the [Lean Language Server](https://github.com/leanprover/lean4/tree/master/src/Lean/Server).
 - **Synchronous**: Requests block until a response is received.
-- **Fast**: During `make test-profile` more than 99% of time is spent waiting for a server response.
+- **Fast**: Typically more than 99% of time is spent waiting.
+- **Parallel**: Easy batch processing of files using all your cores.

 Check out the [documentation](https://leanclient.readthedocs.io) for more information.